philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+1/25/2021 -  I started reimplementing roles in Flask.
+The only change at this point is a new session entry and a rule block on the users page for non-admin roles.

 1/4/2021 - I cleaned up some of the agent, collector, and event engine code today.

 12/31/2020 - I finished my table cleanup on the website.
 I plan on updating some of the documentation today and calling it a year.
 Next week I'll start on refreshing the agent and backend code.
 Have a great new year.